sccn/sccn.github.io/tutorials/II/II.multiple_subject_processing.md

 has_children: true
 ---

-The EEGLAB Tutorial is split into four parts.
-The second part is the Multiple Subject processing tutorial.
+This part of the EEGLAB tutorial addresses Multiple Subject processing.

 In this tutorial, the user is introduced to more advanced elements of EEGLAB focused around the STUDY framework used for processing multiple subjects as once.
-These topics are recommended for the user to successfully analyse large scale experiments which go beyond single trials.
-As of { {REVISIONMONTH} }/{
+These topics are recommended for the user to successfully analyse large scale experiments which go beyond single subject.
-{REVISIONDAY} }/{ {REVISIONYEAR} }, there are eight topics in the Multi-subject processing tutorial.